 Annin Barrett and I were honored to present our paper on digital textile archives at Goldsmith university in London.
-Unfortunately there was no video of the event however here is an excerpt from the conclusion of my part of the talk:
+Unfortunately there was no video of the event however here is an excerpt from the conclusion of the talk:

 "Archives such as ours have potential to become empowering platforms for future generations through the preservation and dissemination of knowledge and cultural material both in person and online.
 Preserving the rich contextual knowledge contained within institutions is crucial because it is exactly the type of information that is not likely to be displayed on tumblr, pinterest or a google image search……the best way to preserve and honor the deep knowledge contained within our textile archives and collections is to expose new generations to the rich history, intricate techniques and stunning visual beauty of textiles through integrated, immersive physical and digital experiences that go beyond the surface”.